monolabs/bayesian_optimization/README.md

-# Multi-Armed Bandit - Bayesian Optimization (TODO: Update!)
+# Multi-Armed Bandit - Bayesian Optimization

 This project is to explore Multi-Armed Bandit Bayesian Optimization as a method to optimize black-box functions with mixed categorical and continuous variables.